Diyshift/3D-Printer/Silicone Brush for Decontaminator/README.md

 <img src="./Images/brush right.png" width=600>

 Cut each flap into thirds with a scissors to form the bristles after the flaps are installed and the screw secured.

+The braceletes I used for this can be found here: https://www.amazon.com/gp/product/B09263TPL9/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1  However any silicone bracelet measuring approx 12mm wide and 2mm thick should work.
+If you have a soldering iron it is not a good idea to test your braceletes first to ensure that they are in fact silicone and heat resistant enough to use for cleaning a heated nozzle.
+They should not melt when touched with the tip of the hot iron.